-3.407 Some responses to the consultation on the Draft Bill (see Chapter 4) indicated that the Commission should have a clearly defined role in supporting careers information, advice and guidance for the post 16 sector, which should be impartial, consistent and collaborative and avoid duplication.

-- 3.408 The Bill has been amended to include a duty for the Welsh Ministers to consult the Commission when exercising their powers to secure careers advice under sections 8 and 9 of the Employment and Training Act 1973.
-As it currently stands Careers Wales is the body responsible for delivering careers information, advice and guidance to schools and to support further education and training on behalf of the Welsh Ministers. - 3.409 This policy approach, and legislative change, will encourage partnership and collaborative working between Welsh Ministers, the Commission and Careers Wales, to improve the quality of careers information, advice and guidance and reduce the likelihood of duplication and overlap.
+- 3.426 Some responses to the consultation on the Draft Bill (see Chapter 4) indicated that the Commission should have a clearly defined role in supporting careers information, advice, and guidance for the post 16 sector, which should be impartial, consistent and collaborative and avoid duplication. - 3.427 The Bill includes a duty for the Welsh Ministers to consult the Commission when exercising their powers to secure careers advice under sections 8 and 9 of the Employment and Training Act 1973.
+As it currently stands Careers Wales is the body responsible for delivering careers information, advice, and guidance to schools and to support further education and training on behalf of the Welsh Ministers. - 3.428 This policy approach, and legislative change, will encourage partnership and collaborative working between Welsh Ministers, the Commission and Careers Wales, to improve the quality of careers information, advice and guidance and reduce the likelihood of duplication and overlap.

-Figure 4.1 - Consultation Timeline
+Figure 4.3 - Consultation Timeline